 Conclusion

 Pharmacogenomics is a promising field, with increasing, but not yet in widespread use, in the paediatric world.
-We have provided three examples of drugs used in paediatrics where pharmacogenomics is used to personalise treatment.
+We have provided some examples of drugs used in paediatrics where pharmacogenomics is used to personalise treatment, or where impact is likely in the near future.
 Whilst these and other methods continue to identify links between genetic variations and pharmacotherapy, the clinical usefulness of this research has yet to be fully appreciated enough to make it into clinical practice.

 Looking to the future, there is considerable room for expansion as pharmacogenomic data continues to accumulate.
 Therefore, physicians should aim to familiarize themselves with the key terms used in pharmacogenomics and the contributions to personalised pharmacotherapy.

+Acknowledgements

+This is a summary of independent research funded by University of Liverpool and carried out at the National Institute for Health Research (NIHR), Alder Hey Clinical Research Facility.
+The views expressed are those of the author(s) and not necessarily those of the University of Liverpool, NHS, the NIHR or the Department of Health

 References